lukefisklennon/something-awesome/README.md

 Each entry is separated by a newline and/or carriage return character.
 The trailing newline is optional.
 Additional whitespace (per Unicode) should be ignored.

-### Bootstrapping
+### Bootstrapping and residence

-New users and servers should have at least a partial list servers provided to them with whatever, usually bundled the application or library implementing the protocol.
+New users and servers should have at least a partial list of servers provided to them, usually bundled with the application or library implementing the protocol.
 Before a user chooses a residence, this list must be updated to the latest version.

 Servers provide an HTTP GET endpoint `/discover` which servers the list.
 This is the only HTTP endpoint, as most communication is conducted over WebSocket.

 While servers establish WebSocket communication to every server, users choose one as their residence.
-Users may also poll non-residence servers periodically to strengthen their confidence in the list.
+Users may also poll the `/discover` endpoint of non-residence servers periodically to strengthen their confidence in the list.

 Both users and servers should permanently store this list, for quicker bootstrapping should a restart occur.